Dave Formula: Visage

 Formula joined New Romantic ensemble Visage with Magazine's John McGeoch and Barry Adamson in 1978; he played on their first two albums, Visage and The Anvil.
 He left the group in 1983 after having some differences with drummer Rusty Egan regarding the musical style of their third album.

 Ludus

 Formula was a performing and songwriting member of Ludus in 1982 and remained for at least five years.

+Inaura

+He also joined a band called Inaura in the mid-1990s and played on their album One Million Smiles.

 The Angel Brothers

-Whilst lecturing in popular music, Formula met up with Keith Angel, Dave Angel & Andy Seward which eventually led to him joining the "world music" band The Angel Brothers in 2003, playing on their two critically acclaimed albums Punjab To Pit Top and Forbidden Fruit.
+Whilst lecturing in popular music, he met up with Keith Angel, Dave Angel & Andy Seward which eventually led to Formula joining the world music band The Angel Brothers in 2003, playing on their two albums, Punjab To Pit Top and Forbidden Fruit.

 Design For Living

-After his stint with Magazine, he formed part of a band called Design For Living.
+After Formula's stint with Magazine, he formed part of a band called Design For Living.